 Various types of check valves are available and suitable for exhaust runs.
-Examples are in-line check valves offered by some exhaust component manufacturers and flapper valves on exhaust component manufacturers and flapper valves on exhaust outlets.
+Examples are in-line check valves offered by some exhaust component manufacturers and flapper valves on exhaust outlets.
 None of these may be considered as an alternative to a good installation.
 They can leak, they can foul, and they can open intermittently.
 Think of them as an emergency means to keep out that rogue wave or extreme following sea.
 Never rely on them to stay closed for more than a second or two.
+Read again "CUMULATIVE PROCESS" on the previous page.